Pre-War ApartmentsSouth Bronx, Bronx

 Frequently Asked Questions

-Is South Bronx a good neighborhood for pre-war apartment hunters?
+Is South Bronx actually a good fit for someone looking for a pre-war apartment?

 Check a specific South Bronx address